webpush-wg/webpush-encryption/draft-ietf-webpush-encryption.md

 ## Key and Secret Distribution

-The application using the subscription distributes the subscription public key and authentication secret to an authorized Application Server.
-This could be sent along with other subscription information that is provided by the User Agent, such as the push subscription URI.
+The application using the subscription distributes the subscription public key and authentication secret to an authorized application server.
+This could be sent along with other subscription information that is provided by the user agent, such as the push subscription URI.

 An application MUST use an authenticated, confidentiality protected communications medium for this purpose.
 In addition to the reasons described in
-{{!RFC8030}}, this ensures that the authentication secret is not revealed to unauthorized entities, which can be used to generate push messages that will be accepted by the User Agent.
+{{!RFC8030}}, this ensures that the authentication secret is not revealed to unauthorized entities, which can be used to generate push messages that will be accepted by the user agent.

-Most applications that use push messaging have a pre-existing relationship with an Application Server that can be used for distribution of subscription data.
+Most applications that use push messaging have a pre-existing relationship with an application server that can be used for distribution of subscription data.
 An authenticated communication mechanism that provides adequate confidentiality and integrity protection, such as HTTPS {{?RFC2818}}, is sufficient.